Date 03.06.2022

 Chickpeas are found to help increase satiety, boost digestion, keep blood sugars level, and protect against diseases among many other benefits.
 This powerhouse of a food is packed with nutrients such as folate, manganese, iron, and copper, and is a good source of calcium, Vitamin K, Vitamin B6, and selenium.
 If that still hasn’t sold you on this nutrient-dense superfood, chickpeas are also a great source of vegan protein

 So the next time you're stumped on what to make for dinner, try making yourself a filling chickpea salad and reap the benefits this food has to offer.
+Make homemade hummus by blending chickpeas with tahini, lemon juice, garlic, and olive oil.
+You can also roast chickpeas with your favourite spices for a crunchy and satisfying snack.

 Our recommendation: Ancient + Brave Radiant Collagyn for Beauty